An Ode to Kakigori

 Fast forward now to the Meiji Era.
 Ice was imported from North America, so called “Boston Ice”, but the six month trip added cost and a lack of impracticality to getting your kakigori fix.

-It was only until Kahe Nakagawa, the renowned food merchant, started delivering ice from Hokkaido to Yokohama that kakigori started to get most accessible for the hoi polloi.
+A huge contribution to the history of kakigori was made by Kahe Nakagawa, a renowned food merchant of his day.
+He started delivering ice from Hokkaido to Yokohama.
+It was only then that kakigori started to become accessible for the hoi polloi.
 This ‘Hakodate Ice’ transformed food refrigeration and transportation, but most importantly for this tale, it allowed the first kakigori shop – a hyosuiten (ice water store) – to open in Bashamichi in Yokohama in 1872.
 An ice-maker was invented in the middle of the Meiji period.
 An ice-shaving machine finally followed in the early Showa period, ending the hand-shaving era.

 Kakigori even had their own dedicated receptacles, korikoppu (氷コップ).
 Made of glass, and featuring textured aburidashi patterns, these were commonly used before World War II.